New York Technical Writer’s Information Interview Service Sweeps Across the Continent

 Save

-New York Technical Writer provides corporate sponsorship for Yoga Outreach
+New York Technical Writer Provides Corporate Sponsorship for Yoga Outreach

 Yoga OutreachAfter 10 years of teaching yoga on a part-time and volunteer basis—as a refreshing addition to my desk-bound technical writing gig—I have decided to retire my mat.
 Although my appreciation of the value of yoga has not changed, its popularity has grown enormously in the past 10 years and there are now hundreds of excellent yoga teachers in New York and Vancouver.
 I’ve therefore taken down my Yoga for the Office page on this website.